kazrias/quantori-task/README.md

 # Quantori task to login and get user information

+You can view the page here [vercel](https://quantori-task-clce.vercel.app/) Or you can follow the steps below to install
 ## Installation
 1. Clone the repository:
 2. Navigate into the project (cd repository)